uggla/rust-gopher-friend-cli/articles/article_02.md

 use simple_logger::SimpleLogger;
 ```

-And initailize it at the beginning of main.
+And initialize it at the beginning of main with the default level set to info.
 ```rust
 fn main() {
     SimpleLogger::new()